 Louisville Workers’ Compensation Lawyer

-Workplace injuries are, unfortunately, a common occurrence in Kentucky.
-Common workplace injuries in Kentucky include:
+Workplace injuries are, unfortunately, a common occurrence in Louisville.
+Common workplace injuries include:

 - Repetitive motion injuries – These types of workplace injuries can be caused by performing the same movement repeatedly or by wear-and-tear from working over long periods.
 Common repetitive motion injuries include bursitis, carpal tunnel, and tendonitis.